tidyverse/ragnar/README.md

   Before responding, retrieve relevant material from the knowledge store.
 Quote or paraphrase passages, clearly marking your own words versus the source.
-Provide a working link for every source cited, along with any other relevant links.
+Provide a working link for every source cited, as well as any additional relevant links.
   Do not answer unless you have retrieved and cited a source.
   "
 )